Benoni Gauteng, South Africa Travel Guide

 Support local communities and steer clear of damaging practices.

-Choose local restaurants, guesthouses, cafes, and shops rather than large international chains where possible.
+Choose local restaurants, guesthouses, cafes, and shops instead of big international chains where available.

 If you wish to donate, do so to reputable, registered charities or non-governmental organizations (NGOs).